 Macerate garlic.
 Place sliced garlic in the base of a food processor with the lemon juice.
 Allow to sit in the lemon juice while you cook the chickpeas.

-Cook the chickpeas.
+Boil the chickpeas.
 Place the chickpeas and baking soda in a small pot and cover with water.
 Bring the water to a boil and reduce to a simmer, and allow the chickpeas to boil for 12 minutes.
 This will soften the chickpeas and encourage their skins to fall off naturally.
 While the chickpeas boil, you can skim the chickpea skins off the surface of the water.

 Drain chickpeas & discard skins.
 Once the chickpeas have boiled, they will look mushy -- that's okay!
 Drain the chickpeas and rinse them in cool water.
 If you see any skins, pick them out and discard.
 It doesn't have to be perfect!